 “Without the generous and unwavering support of Jim and Nancy Blair,” Maxwell said, “I could not tackle such important research questions, some of which have gone unanswered in the past because of a lack of resources.
 That is how important their support has been.”

 In an effort to pay it forward, Maxwell frequently encourages her students to apply for scholarships and writes letters of recommendation to help with their applications, because she knows how valuable it was to her personally.

 “Now I’m on the other side of the desk, and I’m trying to support the success of my students in any way that I can, as was done for me,” she said.
 “Most of my students don’t realize how smart they really are, and most people don’t realize how many students we’ve launched to big things.”

 Attract Talented Faculty

-- The research being done by professors like Wood puts the University of Arkansas in the national spotlight and brings in critical research dollars.
+- The research being done by professors like Maxwell puts the University of Arkansas in the national spotlight and brings in critical research dollars.
 However, other universities sometimes try to lure away these talented individuals – often with the prospect of an endowed faculty position at their own institution.